 Use the USDA Hardiness Zone Map to determine your exact zone

 Go to the website and click on your state.
-A detailed map of the state that includes major cities will pop up to show you exactly which zone you live in.
+A detailed map of the state that includes major cities will pop up to show your zone.